bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ***

 Combinatorics afforded us a path via which we could navigate an initially overwhelming space of possibilities.
+And not only that, it has also allowed us to walk a path which visited an Australian literary classic, confusing dice games from Early modern Britain, attempts to explain the bewildering complexities of DNA, and some really banging Beethoven.

 <script type="module" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/javascript/string-quartet-voicings.js"></script>